niedbalski/repeat/README.md

   -c, --config=CONFIG    Path to collectors configuration file -b, --basedir="/tmp"   Temporary base directory to create the resulting collection tarball -r, --results-dir="."
 Directory to store the resulting collection tarball
+      --db-dir="."
+Path to store the local results database
 ```

 #### Running with configuration